 9 Months before your wedding day

-To re-cap, you have now organised your wedding insurance and your wedding venue is booked!
+To re-cap, you have now organised your wedding insurance, your wedding venue is booked, you’ve got your photographer and you have your guest list penned out!
 So let’s get booking your suppliers!
+Stage two of the ultimate wedding checklist begins…

 There are a few wedding caterers that we have worked with before and have also been fortunate enough to taste some of their delightful food!